bevyengine/bevy-website/content/learn/book/the-renderer/render-architecture.md

 ## WGPU

 In order to take advantage of the power that modern GPUs are capable of while avoiding the complexity of using raw graphics APIs, Bevy uses [WGPU](https://wgpu.rs/) (via the [`wgpu`](https://crates.io/crates/wgpu) crate) to handle the low-level graphics API calls.
-WGPU is the Rust implementation of [the WebGPU specification](https://webgpu.org/), a modern, low-level graphics library that can natively target pretty much every popular graphics API: Vulkan, DirectX 12, Metal, OpenGL, WebGL2, and WebGPU.
+WGPU is a modern, low-level graphics library that can natively target pretty much every popular graphics API: Vulkan, DirectX 12, Metal, OpenGL, WebGL2, and WebGPU.
-Depending on whether you're using Windows, MacOS, or Linux (or Android or iOS), WGPU translates your requests into the appropriate graphics API calls before sending them to the GPU to be rendered.
+Regardless of whether you're using Windows, MacOS, or Linux (or Android or iOS), WGPU translates your requests into the appropriate graphics API calls before sending them to the GPU to be rendered.

 {% callout(type="info") %}
 ### Why WGPU?